 Revenue

-The revenue growth reflects TAF's position as a leading supplier to Ukrainian Defense Forces and volunteer-funded drone units.
+The revenue growth reflects TAF's position as a leading supplier to Ukrainian Defense Forces through direct military contracts and the government's DOT-Chain Defence procurement marketplace.
 Their Kolibri FPV drone family has become a standard platform for front-line operations, with flat-packed kits assembled by military units and calibrated through TAF's ground station software.

-TAF Drones has not raised external funding and remains privately held without disclosed valuation metrics.
+TAF Drones has not raised traditional external funding rounds and remains privately held without disclosed valuation metrics.
 The company is self-funded through revenue from Ukrainian military contracts and component sales.
+Since mid-2023, TAF has invested over $6M into acquiring stakes in other DefenceTech companies, including a 51% controlling stake in EW manufacturer Kvazar and a 60% stake in reconnaissance drone maker Babka, as part of a strategy to form a holding structure.

 Product

-TAF Drones is a Ukrainian defense technology company that manufactures kamikaze FPV drones and electronic warfare systems for military operations.
+TAF Industries (formerly TAF Drones) is a Ukrainian defense technology company that manufactures kamikaze FPV drones, electronic warfare systems, and counter-UAV interceptors for military operations.
 Their core Kolibri drone family consists of palm-sized quadcopters available in 7-inch, 8-inch, and 10-inch propeller configurations, each capable of carrying 1-2 kg warheads to targets up to several kilometers away.
+The product line has expanded to over 30 deftech products including the Kolibri FR13 relay carrier for extended range operations.

 The drones arrive as flat-packed kits containing off-the-shelf motors and flight controllers running TAF's custom firmware.
 Military units add 3D-printed airframe components and explosive charges, then perform 5-minute calibration through TAF's ground station app.
 Pilots wear FPV goggles and use radio controllers to steer the drones via real-time video feeds, essentially flying the aircraft from the drone's perspective until impact.